MultimodalUniverse/MultimodalUniverse/docs/schemas/spectra.md

 ## Additional parameters

-Many downstream tasks may make use of additional, inferred parameters that are available in various surveys, such as inferred $T_{eff}$, log g, mass, etc.
+Many downstream tasks may make use of additional, inferred parameters that are available in various surveys, such as inferred effective temperature, log g, mass, etc.